sunbeam-labs/sunbeam/Readme.md

 you can leave their paths blank and the automated checker will not complain about them being invalid.

+#### Setting up custom Kraken databases

+[Kraken](https://ccb.jhu.edu/software/kraken/) is the default read annotation software for Sunbeam.
+It is installed as a dependency, so manual installation is not required.
+Unfortunately it hasn't been updated in a while and the scripts to build custom databases no longer work with NCBI.

+We recommend installing this [fork](https://github.com/taltman/kraken), which updates the database building scripts to use the correct NCBI URLs.
+As a bonus, it also uses `dust` to mask problematic low-complexity regions of the genomes being used to build the database.
+This step is essential to perform by hand if not using this fork; see this page on instructions: https://groups.google.com/forum/#!topic/kraken-users/jjRe21-qyvw

 ### Running sunbeam

 ```sh